adureychloe/kaggle-notebook-score-alert/README.md

 Optional parameters: `--icon`, `--sound`, `--copy`, `--url` to set Bark-specific options.

-Usage:
+## Setup

-1. Install dependencies:
+1. **Install dependencies:**
    pip install -r requirements.txt

+2. **Set up Kaggle API:**
+   - Go to [Kaggle Account Settings](https://www.kaggle.com/account) and create a new API token (downloads `kaggle.json`)
+   - Place `kaggle.json` in `~/.kaggle/kaggle.json` (Linux/macOS) or `C:\Users\<USERNAME>\.kaggle\kaggle.json` (Windows)
+   - Or set environment variables `KAGGLE_USERNAME` and `KAGGLE_KEY`

+3. **Set up Bark notifications:**
-2. Create a `.env` file (or pass `--bark`):
+   - Create a `.env` file or pass `--bark` directly
-   BARK_KEY=your_bark_key_here

-3. Run once:
+   - `BARK_KEY=your_bark_key_here`

+## How It Works

+The script fetches kernels/notebooks for the specified competition using the Kaggle API, sorted by score descending.
+Since precise scores may not be publicly available, it monitors changes in the top-ranked notebook.
+When a new notebook becomes the top-ranked one, a Bark notification is sent.

+## Usage

+- **Run once:**
   python monitor_kaggle.py --competition hull-tactical-market-prediction --once

-4. Run continuously (poll every 5 minutes): python monitor_kaggle.py --competition hull-tactical-market-prediction
+- **Run continuously (poll every 5 minutes):** python monitor_kaggle.py --competition hull-tactical-market-prediction

 Scheduling:
 - Windows: use Task Scheduler to run the script periodically
 - Linux/macOS: use cron or systemd timers

 Notes & Caveats:
-- This script scrapes the Kaggle page and may break if Kaggle changes their HTML.
-- Kaggle may enforce rate limits or require authentication for detailed info; for heavy monitoring consider using Kaggle APIs if available.
+- The script uses the Kaggle CLI to fetch notebook data sorted by score.
+Actual score values may not be visible if not logged in as participant.
+- Notifications trigger when the top notebook changes, as an indicator of new higher scores.
+- Respects Kaggle API rate limits and requires authentication via `kaggle.json` or env vars.